 Many of us are making art and crafts while sheltering at home.
 Thank you Ananya Broker Parekh for sharing your book, Getting Unstuck.
 What about baking, sewing, and other homemade projects?
 Please contact us with glimpses of your discoveries.

 Nature can be such a source of comfort during stressful time.
 Some of us still have opportunities to walk outside and grow gardens while sheltering at home.
 Others are finding ways to grow something green in their apartments or on their balconies.
 Please contact us to add to our collection!

 How are you- and your communities- finding creative solutions to performing in confinement?
 Our first contribution is from Cindy Parrish, our multitalented Narrative Camp filmmaker who created “WomAnimal” (also now featured on our Re-authoring Confinement Youtube playlist at the top of this page).
 This one woman performance is part of Bear Tales: Six Feet Together, a special online self-taped, presentation of new solo material from New York’s The Great Barrington Public Theater.
 Please send us your contributions!

 This free online program showcases new work by many talented performers, playwrights and storytellers in the Great Barrington New York region including a brand new one-woman play by Pulitzer Prize-winning playwright David Mamet.

 For some of us, sheltering at home can offer contemplative writing time.
 Thank you Pam Smith for sharing your poem, For Today, with us.
 Others might have written prose.
 Please contact us if you have something to add.

 All of a sudden all of us have been tossed with exquisite aim into a new world.
-Busyness—which has demanded such loyalty in our recent lives lies useless in empty streets.
-And quiet at home, we face the simple truth— that we need each other.
-We need each other to stand...
+Busyness which has demanded such loyalty in our recent lives lies useless in empty streets.
+And quiet at home, we face a simple truth that we need each other.
+We need each other like...